daphne-eu/daphne/doc/development/ExtendingSchedulingKnobs.md

 **Enabling the selection of the newly added technique:**

-The second file `daphne.cpp` contains the code that parses the command-line arguments and passes them to the DAPHNE compiler and runtime.
+The second file `daphne_internal.cpp` contains the code that parses the command-line arguments and passes them to the DAPHNE compiler and runtime.
 The developer has to add the new technique as a valid option.
 Otherwise, the developer will not be able to use the newly added technique.
 There is a variable called `taskPartitioningScheme` and it is of type `opt<SelfSchedulingScheme>`.
 The developer should extend the declaration of `opt<SelfSchedulingScheme>` as follows: